GPUOpen-Tools/ocat/docs/source/usage.rst

 * Windows 7: PresentMon is not creating recordings.
 * UWP: Global hooking for overlay is not working.
 * UPlay: The overlay does not work with UPlay games due to security mechanisms.
 This applies both for the global and the explicit hook.
 Recording function works fine.
-* Steam: DOOM, Wolfenstein, Rise of the Tomb Raider: The explicit hook for the overlay does not work due to a relaunch of the game by Steam.
-Global hook and recording function work.
+* Steam: DOOM, Wolfenstein, Rise of the Tomb Raider, (and many others): The explicit hook for the overlay does only work if steam://run/<AppId> is parsed as commandline argument, to prevent a relaunch of the game by Steam.
+Global hook and recording function work normally.
+* Final Fantasy XV: global hook does not work, use the explicit hook with steam://run/AppId>.
 * SteamVR Battlezone: HMD overlay does not work with the global hook.
 Use the explicit hook for enabling the overlay within the HMD.